This is the third part of a multi-post series about the (hi)story of Datsun, Prince and Nissan in switzerland. Check out the other parts HERE

 2. The Beginning & René Giezendanner

 In 1966 it was finally agreed that the time was right now.
 Both NMC had some experience with exporting cars to europe meanwhile, and had built a small car-lineup for the european export markets, but also Mr. Fehlmann had gained experience with car sales and the import of other brands.
+So in 1966 the contract was signed:

-So on the 13th of October, René Giezendanner registered the “Datsun AG” in Rüschlikon at the Schlosstrasse 21, as you can see in the below snapshot of the commercial register record.
+Also in 1966, on the 13th of October, René Giezendanner registered the “Datsun AG” in Rüschlikon at the Schlosstrasse 21, as you can see in the below snapshot of the commercial register record.
 It appears this is a private address and was only used to register the company.

 René Giezendanner had a few trustee and auditing companies, so i assume he was in charge to found the company for the Fehlmann family including the whole legal- and paperwork.
 That’s most probably why his name and address in Rüschlikon pops up in the early records, without seeing him beeing actively involved in the companies daily business.
 You can find his name in a variety of companies linked to the Fehlmann family over the years.